siderolabs/talos/website/content/v1.11/reference/cli.md

 ### Options inherited from parent commands

 ```
-      --cluster string       Cluster to connect to if a proxy endpoint is used.
-      --context string       Context to be used in command
-  -e, --endpoints strings    override default endpoints in Talos configuration
       --name string          the name of the cluster (default "talos-default")
-  -n, --nodes strings        target the specified nodes
       --provisioner string   Talos cluster provisioner to use (default "docker")
       --state string         directory path to store cluster state (default "/home/user/.talos/clusters")
 ```